XENONnT/straxen/docs/source/config_storage.rst

 need to upload.
 This however does mean that if there is already a file :py:obj:`'file_name'` stored and you modify the :py:obj:`'file_name'`-file, it will be uploaded again!
 This is a feature, not a bug.
-When a user requests the :py:obj:`'file_name'`-file, the :py:class:`straxen.MongoDownloader` will fetch the :py:obj:`'file_name'`-file that was uploaded last.
+When a user requests the :py:obj:`'file_name'`-file, the :py:class:`utilix.mongo_storage.MongoDownloader` will fetch the :py:obj:`'file_name'`-file that was uploaded last.